SamhithaAakiti/SeleniumPracticePrograms/README.md

 # SeleniumPracticePrograms
-This repository contains simple codes to automate web applications using Java with selenium.
+This repository contains simple codes that I practiced to automate some web applications using Java with selenium.